ucb-bar/hammer/e2e/README.md

 - Design-specific configs are located in `configs-design/<design>`, and are summarized below:
     - `DESIGN_CONF` - the common design config (design input files, anything else design-specific)
     - `DESIGN_PDK_CONF` - PDK-specific configs for this particular design (clock, placement, pin constraints)
-    - `SIM_CONF` - Simulation configs for post-RTL, Synthesis, and PnR simulation, respectively
+    - `SIM_CONF` - Simulation configs for post-RTL, Synthesis, or PnR simulation
-    - `POWER_CONF` - Power simulation configs for post-RTL, Synthesis, and PnR simulation, respectively.
-      (NOTE: The Makefile expects the power config filename for each simulation level + PDK to be in the format `power-{rtl,syn,par}-<pdk>.yml`, while the `joules.yml` and `voltus.yml` files serve as templates for the Cadence Joules/Voltus power tools)
+    - `POWER_CONF` - Power simulation configs for post-RTL, Synthesis, or PnR simulation (NOTE: The Makefile expects the power config filename for each simulation level + PDK to be in the format `power-{rtl,syn,par}-<pdk>.yml`, while the `joules.yml` and `voltus.yml` files serve as templates for the Cadence Joules/Voltus power tools)